 Registration is open to those who want to join a diverse group of local economic developers and civic leaders attending from across the state.
 They are gathering at the Dennis A. Wicker Civic Center to explore how rural communities can retain, attract and develop workforce talent.
 Some of the topics addressed will include worker education, housing, and health resources.

-The Economic Development Partnership of North Carolina (EDPNC) is presenting the 2019 Energizing Rural North Carolina conference in partnership with the North Carolina Department of Commerce, NC Rural Center, North Carolina Economic Development Association, the Golden LEAF Foundation, and the Institute for Emerging Issues at North Carolina State University.
+The Economic Development Partnership of North Carolina (EDPNC) is presenting the 2019 Energizing Rural NC conference in partnership with the North Carolina Department of Commerce, NC Rural Center, North Carolina Economic Development Association, the Golden LEAF Foundation, and the Institute for Emerging Issues at North Carolina State University.

-“Lots of great organizations and conferences address issues of rural prosperity, but this particular event targets an audience of local economic developers and the hometown leaders they decide to bring with them,” said Christopher Chung, EDPNC chief executive officer.
+“Lots of great organizations and conferences address issues of rural prosperity, but this particular event is focused on looking at the impact of workforce on sustainable economic development,” said Christopher Chung, EDPNC chief executive officer.
 “Site consultants we work with consistently say talent is their No. 1 concern when deciding where to locate or expand a business.”

 The EDPNC held its first Energizing Rural NC conference in summer 2018, focusing on five building blocks of prosperity in rural communities – infrastructure, workforce, education, health and local leadership.

 The agenda for the 2019 conference includes a panel presentation on Work in Burke, a marketing initiative and website launched in 2017 to promote career and job opportunities in Burke County, particularly in manufacturing, health care and skilled trades.